vrivellino/chef-java_se/README.md

 (http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

 Windows JAVA_HOME and PATH environment variables are not available during initial chef-client run.
-Attribute _win_javalink_ provides a symbolic link to installed Java JDK bin directory and is available during initial chef-client run.
+Attribute `node['java_se']['win_javalink']` provides a symbolic link to installed Java JDK bin directory and is available during initial chef-client run.

 ### Attributes

 - `node['java_se']['uri']` - The URI to the Java SE JDKs.
 If a directory is provided, it will then automatically assign a file name that best matches platform criteria.
 The JDK file names must be the same as that found on Oracle's download page.
-Supports only the following platform extensions; windows=exe, macosx=dmg, linux=tar.gz.
 Leave nil to download directly from Oracle.
 Default `nil`.
 - `node['java_se']['skip']` - Skips installing Java SE.
 Default `false`.
 - `node['java_se']['force_i586']` - Install i586 Java on x64 machine if true.
 For Linux and Windows
 only.
 Default `false`.